 Berreman here suggests that the earliest sources, with Horatio Hale of the Wilkes Expedition in 1841 assigned the Molalla to the Cascades.
-The Expedition in 1841 did not enter the Cascades nor meet many of the Molalla people.
-Much of the information Hale gathered from French-Canadian Fur Traders at Fort Vancouver.
+Wilkes expeditionary survey split into two groups, the northern group followed the Columbia River east, and the southern group traveled overland directly south and into California.
+The expedition groups in 1841 did not enter the Cascades nor meet many of the Molalla people.
+Much of the information Hale gathered from French-Canadian Fur Traders at Fort Vancouver and at the Whitman mission.
 Powell appears to have adopted Hale’s information uncritically.
 Berreman’s description of the Molalla in the Cascades was probable hunting and berry gathering camps of the summer months.
 Then it is very interesting that Berreman’s scholarly description suggests that the territory assigned to the Molalla is based on theoretical notions of prehistorical maps of their movements.
 So the Molalla-Cascades territory may include theories of how the Molalla are thought to have recently moved into the Cascades from the east, as recent as 1750, they occupied the Deschutes basin, in theory, and then moved westward into the Willamette, Umpqua and even Rogue river basins afterward.
-If this is true, the Molalla-Cascades territory is a relic of the early theories of Molalla migration, not an actual map of their actual territory in the 1900’s.
+If this is true, the Molalla-Cascades territory is a relic of the early theories of Molalla migration, not an actual map of their actual territory in the 1900s.
 This is the nature of (some) early anthropology theory which truly needs a critical update as we parse out the details of why they are assigned the Cascades.

 The Molalla however did not live within the high Cascades above 2000 feet in elevation.
 That area of the high Cascades had no tribes living in villages for more than a few weeks for limited resource encampments.
 Instead, they lived in permanent villages in the foothills on the periphery of the Willamette and Umpqua valleys.
 The Cascades were a huge resource base for the Molalla and had Indian trails, trade routes to reach other tribes.
 In the Cascades could be found large amounts of berries, especially huckleberries, and good hunting for elk.
 There are some good forest clearings along forest trails, at 4000 feet in many locations, which have combinations of resources, elk, berries, roots, and weaving materials that would have attracted the Molalla in the summer months.
 Likely bands or families at a time would go out on the seasonal circuits to known established resource locations for their activities.